 Before diving into how COBRA will change as a result of the ARPA, it's worth revisiting the basics of COBRA and how it operates.
 COBRA stands for the "Consolidated Omnibus Budget Reconciliation Act," which became law in 1985, and it requires group health plans to provide a temporary continuation of group health coverage to covered employees, their spouses, former spouses, and dependent children when group health coverage would otherwise be lost due to certain specific events, such as the employee's separation from employment (other than for gross misconduct), the employee's reduction in the hours worked, or certain life events relating to the employee's family members (such as death, divorce, or loss of dependent child status).
 Generally speaking, COBRA applies to all group health plans maintained by private-sector employers with 20 or more employees.
-To be eligible for COBRA coverage, employees must have been enrolled in their employers' health plan when they were employed and the health plan must continue to be in effect for active employees and must not be eligible for health care coverage under another group health care plan or Medicare benefits.
+To be eligible for COBRA coverage, employees must have been enrolled in their employees and must not be eligible for health care coverage under another group health care plan or Medicare benefits.
 COBRA requires group health plans to provide covered employees with specific notices explaining their COBRA rights and individuals have at least 60 days to elect COBRA coverage.
 To pay for COBRA coverage, group health plans can (and usually do) require individuals to pay the full cost of COBRA premiums.
 Finally, other than as discussed below, the requirements of COBRA remain unchanged.